altruios/namshubettulpa/public/namshubettuple/errors.md

 }
 {
-~The boarding call came on over the speakers...~ ~Crackley though mostly intelligible...~
+~The boarding call came on over the speakers...~ ~Crackly though mostly intelligible...~
 ~Kent sat and watched the man.~
 *The man held a phone to the boarding booth’s attendant's face.*
-~The attendent's eye twitched a little bit and they let the man pass.~ *The next in line snapped fingers in the attendent's face.*
+~The attendant's eye twitched a little bit and they let the man pass.~ *The next in line snapped fingers in the attendant's face.*
-~The blank stare left the attendent.~
+~The blank stare left the attendant.~
 }
 {
 *After everyone had boarded he went back up to the attendant.*